espocrm/documentation/docs/administration/formula.md

 `string\matchAll(STRING, REGULAR_EXPRESSION, [OFFSET])`

 Retrieves all results of matching a STRING against a REGULAR_EXPRESSION.
-Returns NULL if no matches are found. (available since version 5.8.3)
+Returns NULL if no matches are found. (as of v5.8.3)

 Example: